New Mexico

 The Beauty of New Mexico

-I can’t quite pinpoint what is so visually stimulating.
-Perhaps it’s the natural colors or the curbed angels?
+I’m not quite sure what makes it so visually stimulating.
+It’s the natural color or curved angle.
 Maybe it’s the brightness and depth of the colors?
-Regardless, the adobe buildings are stunning.
-Adobe is a mixture of mud and straw pressed into a mold to form adobe bricks used to make the walls.
+Regardless, the Adobe buildings are stunning.
+Adobe is a mixture of mud and straw pressed into a mold to form adobe bricks, which are used to make the walls.
 The walls are then finished with mud plaster.

-Interestingly, the newer construction in this style has the same look but does not have the straw.
+Interestingly, the newer constructions in this style have the same look but do not feature straw.
 Once you have looked at a few, you can distinguish old from new.
 Both are beautiful yet created differently.
 From what I have read, more modern construction uses gypsum vs. straw.

-If you did not know better, you would think you had left the United States and traveled to Mexico or Spain’s remote location.
+If you didn’t know better, you would think you had left the United States and traveled to a remote location in Mexico or Spain.
 If you are interested in architecture or history, this place should be on your list.

-In addition to the visual splendor, something else that was amazing was the food and tequila!
-Every single meal we ate here outside of the hotel was terrific.
-I would go as far as to say the food and drinks rank high for me.
+In addition to the visual splendor, another amazing aspect was the food and tequila!
+Every single meal we ate here, outside of the hotel, was terrific.
+I would go as far as to say the food and drinks are among my favorites.
 I will discuss this in detail below.

-While stunning and enjoyable, this place is not necessarily a return spot for me.
+While stunning and enjoyable, this place is not necessarily the spot I’d return to.
 Nor will it make it onto my top 5 list.
 Not to say I would not return; I might.
 I think I covered all the highlights I wanted to and thoroughly enjoyed them.
-This being said, I would recommend anyone visit.
+This being said, I would recommend that anyone visit.

 The state capital of New Mexico, Santa Fe, is one of the oldest cities in the country.
-The city’s ancient streets are dotted with Native American adobe buildings, charming Spanish colonial churches, and magnificent Mexican missions.
+Its ancient streets are dotted with Native American adobe buildings, charming Spanish colonial churches, and magnificent Mexican missions.

-Its extraordinary arts scene is in addition to its cultural diversity and interesting historical tourist attractions.
+Its extraordinary arts scene, in addition to its cultural diversity and interesting historical tourist attractions, makes it a unique destination.
 Its streets are littered with galleries, but Santa Fe is also an important center for the performing arts, hosting many cultural events.
 You can also visit marvelous museums in Santa Fe and explore its scenic setting in the Sangre de Cristo Mountains.

 Bandelier National Monument

-This place contains more American history than the new word relates to.
-These are ancient ruins of the ancestors of present-day Pueblo Indians dating back to 1150.
+This place contains more American history than the New World.
+These are the ancient ruins of the ancestors of present-day Pueblo Indians, dating back to 1150.
 Just a short drive from Los Alamos, you must not miss this.
 Here you can see the cave dwellings carved into the soft rock cliffs.
-Some houses still have black smoke stains from fire, and some contain petroglyphs (carved images).
+Some houses still bear black smoke stains from the fire, and others contain petroglyphs (carved images).
 You can climb into many of the dwellings and experience cave life!
 Not a full day out; the entire hike is 1.2 miles round-trip, so this is half a day at best.

 Canyon Road

-Over a hundred art galleries, studios, and workshops on Canyon Road make it a popular place to explore and visit.
-This artistic area, just southeast of Santa Fe’s center, is an art lover’s paradise, with everything from contemporary crafts and quirky clothes to glittering jewels, sparkling silverware, and striking sculptures.
+With over a hundred art galleries, studios, and workshops on Canyon Road, it’s a popular place to explore and visit.
+This artistic enclave, just southeast of Santa Fe’s center, is a paradise for art lovers, offering a diverse range of items, from contemporary crafts and quirky clothing to glittering jewelry, sparkling silverware, and striking sculptures.

 Its galleries, many of which are located in attractive buildings, exhibit stunning and evocative Native American arts, crafts, and artifacts.
-In addition to some internationally renowned artists, there are several fantastic folk artists in the region whose work reflects the history and heritage of the area.
+In addition to some internationally renowned artists, the region boasts several fantastic artists whose work reflects the area’s rich history and heritage.
 In addition to its appealing arts, architecture, and ambiance, Canyon Road is home to several great restaurants and cafes.

 Cathedral Basilica of St. Francis of Assisi

-St. Francis of Assisi Cathedral Basilica, right in the heart of the city, is one of the city’s most beautiful and impressive historical sights.
+St. Francis of Assisi Cathedral Basilica, situated in the heart of the city, is one of the city’s beautiful and impressive historical landmarks.
 An excellent rose window adorns the façade of this Romanesque Revival building, which was built between 1869 and 1886.

 While its interior may seem austere, its nave is lined by colossal Corinthian columns and complemented by charming little chapels.
 Its most notable attraction is a statue of the Virgin Mary known as La Conquistadora, the oldest of its kind in the country.